 Next, it's on to Groton, where Downeast Lighthouse Cruises will take you out onto the water on a lobster boat for an up-close look at several lighthouses.
 Its Fisher's Island Cruise leaves Pine Island Marina and fills you in on local history and lore as you pass by Avery Point, Morgan Point, North Dumpling Island, New London Ledge and New London Harbor lighthouses.

 Next day, it's down the coast to Norwalk, where the Norwalk Seaport Association offers regular ferry service out to Sheffield Island Lighthouse.
-On Thursdays, following a cruise to Sheffield Island, participants take part in a clambake in the tented pavilion adjacent to the 1868 lighthouse.
+On Tuesdays, following a cruise to Sheffield Island, participants take part in a clambake in the tented pavilion adjacent to the 1868 lighthouse.